davecheney/gmx/README.md

 For convenience a client is included in the gmxc sub directory.
 Please consult the README in that directory for more details.

-## Registering gmx entries
+## Registering gmx keys

-New entries can be registerd using the `Register` function
+New keys can be registered using the `Register` function

 	gmx.Register(key string, f func() interface{})